BookStackApp/website/content/docs/admin/hacking-bookstack.md

 ---

+<a id="bookstack-editor-events" data-info="Anchor here for backwards compatibility of existing links"></a>

 ### BookStack JavaScript Public Events

-<a id="bookstack-editor-events" data-info="Anchor here for backwards compatibility of existing links"></a>

 To allow customization of the JavaScript libraries & components used, BookStack emits events as part of their lifecycle so that you can define listeners to hook into these events.
-These can often be used by adding custom scripts to the [custom HTML head content option](#custom-html-head-option).
+These can often be used by adding scripts to the [custom HTML head content option](#custom-html-head-option).

-You can find details of a listing of all events [within the project repo here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/javascript-public-events.md).
+You can find details and a listing of all events [within the project repo here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/javascript-public-events.md).

 ---